Email Phishing and Other Scams

 Q: What is Rasmussen University doing to keep my private data safe?

 A: Rasmussen University takes the security of its students’ data seriously and understands these are concerning situations, especially for those who may have provided their personal information.
-The University’s Personal Support Center has been monitoring and investigating these incidents and is working to prevent their spread.
+The University’s Classroom IT Support has been monitoring and investigating these incidents and is working to prevent their spread.
 Rasmussen University will continue to utilize as many safeguards as possible to ensure these systems are secure and safe to use.

 Student and employee information is secure.
 The phishing scams are spread via email systems; scammers are looking or “phishing” for individuals who are willing to click on a link in the fraudulent email and are then tricked into providing financial information on a one-off basis.